 This example shows how to validate linearization results using an estimated linear model.

-In this example, you linearize a Simulink® model using the model initial conditions.
+In this example, you linearize a Simulink® model using the I/Os specified in the model.
 You then estimate the frequency response of the model using the same operating point (model initial condition).
 Finally, you compare the estimated response to the exact linearization result.

 sys = 'scdDCMotor'; open_system(sys);